-Platform Sensors Status Challenges Mandatory Auxiliary Airborne Ku-band radar, laser scanner & snow radar Camera for surface classification Operational There is generally no snow radar due to mechanical and technical limitation in the aircraft which should be analysed (room and flight altitude constraints). laser scanner & snow radar Camera for surface classification Operational EM & laser scanner & snow radar Camera for surface classification Operational Associated uncertainties missing and in particular flags for very thick ice and deformed ice, where the EM sensor tends to underestimate the SIT.
+Platform Sensors .
+Status Challenges · iduioiiii Mandatory Auxiliary enancinges Airborne Ku-band radar, laser scanner & snow radar Camera for surface classification Operational There is generally no snow radar due to mechanical and technical limitation in the aircraft which should be analysed (room and flight altitude constraints). laser scanner & snow radar Camera for surface classification Operational EM & laser scanner & snow radar Camera for surface classification Operational Associated uncertainties missing and in particular flags for very thick ice and deformed ice, where the EM sensor tends to underestimate the SIT.
 Can potentially provide information of the sea ice density, to be further developed.
 Drone laser scanner, snow radar Camera for surface classification R&D for drones.
-Lidar & snow radar are proved concepts R&D to fully adapt the drones for Arctic conditions and if possible combine laser scanner & radar on the same drone.
-Moorings ULS sea ice drift Operational High costs and specific means (ice-breaker with crane).
+Lidar & snow radar are proved concepts R&D to fully adapt the drones for Arctic conditions and if possible, combine laser scanner & radar on the same drone.
+Moorings ULS Sea ice drift Operational High costs and specific means (icebreaker with crane).
 Needs collaborations with involved institutes to access data and to favour the addition of ULS on each mooring, which is not systematic at all as ULS are mainly used to measure oceanic parameters (T°, salinity, currents,).
 Drifting buoys Sea ice thickness + snow depth Temperature and salinity Nearly operational Need some more experiments to evaluate the snow depth radar performances.
 Ship SIMS & snow radar Sea ice thickness and snow depth Nearly operational Operational for the navigation but about no scientific usage.
 Could be NRT similarly to the Ferry Box.
 Need for agreements with ship companies for data gathering and distribution, and to support systematic SIMS installations.
-Would worth to combine it with a snow radar as the SiMS measures the total SIT (SIT+SD).
+Would be worth to combine it with a snow radar as the SIMS measures the total SIT (SIT+SD).
 Need to investigate the impact of the low SIT bias due to preference of the ships for thinner ice passages.

-Ref NOV-FE-0899-NT-051
+Ref NOV-FE-1464-NT-046

-Issue 4 Date 31/03/23
+Issue 1 Date 26/11/24

-Rev 1 Date 17/04/23
+Rev 0 Date 26/11/24

-Dago 23/
+Daga 26/ I

-rage 32
+Page 35